nehapatlolla/Foundation-Course/notes3.md

 2. Analysis- is it technical possible, business and technical analysis
 3. Design- figma is the standard, Adobe Xd- designing is like the drawing the broader stroke .
 Any correction can be done easily in this part of the cycle.
 4. Implementation- is done by the developers
-5. Testing and integeration - done by the
+5. Testing and integeration - done by the QA team
 6. Maintenance - customer support

 ![alt text](image.png)

-System Architect - he is the one who fixes the quality, tailor making th app , they should know all the things about FE , BE,
+System Architect - he is the one who fixes the quality, tailor making the app , they should know all the things about FE , BE,

 Why do you need visual representation?